Steinardarri/dotfiles/README.md

 ##

 Feel free to clone & copy code from this repository.
-Make sure to change flake inputs first if you decide to build it as a system.
+Make sure to create a new host and change the flake inputs first if you decide to build it as a system.